patrontheo/Lunch-Money-Shortcuts/README.md

 #### How to get the category id for the Transfer category
 The 'add a transfer' shortcut will set as category the 'Payment, Transfer' category.
-For this it needs the correct category id.
+For this, it needs the correct category id.
 To find the category ID:
 - Go to your categories page: https://my.lunchmoney.app/categories.
 - Click on the magnifier icon on the right side of the line of your transfer category.